Least area Spherical Catenoids in Hyperbolic Three-Dimensional Space: Introduction

-Similar to the hyperbolic and parabolic catenoids, we want to know whether the globally stable spherical catenoids are least area minimal surfaces.
-In this paper, we will proved that there exists a positive number $\Lambda_0$ such that $\Pi_\lambda$ is of leat area if $\lambda>\Lambda_0$.
+Similar to the case of hyperbolic and parabolic catenoids, we want to know whether the globally stable spherical catenoids are least area minimal surfaces.
+In this paper, we prove that there exists a positive number $a_l$ such that $\CC_a$ is a least area minimal surface if $a\geq{}a_l$.
 More precisely, we will prove the following result.